almondheng/cargo-mana/README.md

 # cargo-mana
-Demo of object tracking and motion tracking to detect boxes
+Demo of object tracking and motion tracking to detect boxes using OpenCV.